danielep71/VBA-Performance_Manager/README.md

 ## Limitations

 - Primarily designed for Windows/VBA
+- API-backed methods are not intended for non-Windows hosts
-- TW support requires a companion shared manager module
+- Shared TW control requires the companion module
 - `Now()` is not a preferred monotonic benchmark source
 - `Application.Wait` is coarse and not suitable for fine-grained timing
 - “Nanoseconds” in formatted output are display precision, not guaranteed measurement resolution